Paul-J-Company/Systems-Design/Systems-Design-Topics.md

 &ensp;&ensp;In 2023, US data centers are expected to consume 100 billion kilowatt-hours of energy (100 GWh), according to one energy-usage report.<br>
 &ensp;&ensp;As if that wasn't bad enough, each kilowatt-hour of energy requires two gallons of water to cool it.<br>
 &ensp;&ensp;So for 2023 alone, that equates to some 250,000 Olympic-size swimming pools of water.<br>
-&ensp;&ensp;[2023 Global Data Center Trends](https://www.cbre.com/insights/reports/global-data-center-trends-2023): Northern Virginia remains the world's largest data center market with 2,132 megawatts (MW) of total inventory.<br>
+&ensp;&ensp;[2023 Global Data Center Trends](https://www.cbre.com/insights/reports/global-data-center-trends-2023): Northern Virginia remains the world's largest data center market with 2,132 MW of total inventory.<br>
 What is Infrastructure as Code (IaC)?<br>
 &ensp;&ensp;IaC is a DevOps practice of managing infrastructure in a declarative manner using code,<br>
 &ensp;&ensp;rather than manually configuring it through a graphical user interface.<br>